RicoJia/ricojia.github.io/_posts/2024/2024-07-12-rgbd-slam-bundle-adjustment-2.markdown

 - $x_1p_1$ is an observation edge (TODO is that right?) with observation $\hat{T_{x1,p_1}}$.
 For estimate $T_{p1}$, we can get error $T_{x1, p1} - \hat{T_{x1,p_1}}$.

-## TODO: on what graph optimization does using LM, and in Block?
+## How G2O Works

 G2O is a "General Least Squares" Optimizer, meaning any LS problem that can be formulated in the form of a graph could be optimized like this.

-- oplus?
-TODO

 Then, an optimizer's job is to:

 - Find gradient of the total cost function at their vertices (i.e., adding up all constraints)
 - Apply Levenberg-Marquardt on parameters under optimization to find a local (hopefully global) minimum.